- What is the significance of the CITB Health, Safety & Environment test?

-The HS&E Test is a test taken in order to raise the standards across the construction industry and at the same time, ensure that its workers have a minimum level of health, safety and environmental awareness before performing their work.
-The test can also be used by the employers and its workforce as a stepping stone to develop further knowledge of the industry.
-Therefore, there is a need to pass the test in order to obtain a construction industry competency card.
+The HS&E Test is a test taken to raise the standards across the construction industry and, at the same time, ensure that its workers have a minimum level of health, safety and environmental awareness before performing their work.
+The employers and its workforce can also use the test as a stepping stone to further knowledge of the industry.
+Therefore, there is a need to pass the test to obtain a construction industry competency card.

 HS&E test may be booked online or via telephone.
-When booking for the test, specify what type of test to take, chosen method of payment, address details and registration number.
+When booking for the test, specify the test type, chosen payment method, address details, and registration number.

 The Environmental, Health and Safety Guidelines

-Aside from the purposes mentioned above, the EHS Guidelines also contains various information regarding cross-cutting environmental, health and safety issues that can be applicable to all industry sectors.
+Aside from the purposes mentioned above, the EHS Guidelines also contain various information regarding cross-cutting environmental, health and safety issues that can apply to all industry sectors.
 The guidelines cover 4 major topics with corresponding subtopics under it –

 - Environmental – air emissions and ambient air quality, wastewater and ambient water quality, water conservation, hazardous materials management, waste management, energy conservation, noise and contaminated land.;